austinluong/fit-extract/README.md

 TODO
 -----
-- Run all channels in same folder and separate into different sheets
+- Run all channels in same folder and separate into different sheets (DELAYED)
-- Create tests
+- Create tests (IN PROGRESS)
-- Implement better sorting for filenames
+- Implement better sorting for filenames (LOW PRIORITY)
+- Get fitExtract to work from command line properly (IN PROGRESS)